yassun7010/serde_valid/serde_valid/README.md

 assert!(s.validate().is_ok());
 ```

-custom validation is suitable for handling convenience validations not defined in JsonSchema.
+Custom validation is suitable for handling convenience validations not defined in JsonSchema.
-`serde_valid::utils::*`` provides convenience functions for specific types.
+`serde_valid::utils::*` provides convenience functions for specific types.

 ```rust
 use serde_json::json;